1. Resource Library

 That’s an assertion that most executives can get behind.
 In fact, research shows they do, with 92% of C-level leaders agreeing with this statement according to a survey of 1,000 executives we ran with Wakefield Research.

-Back-office processes like accounts receivable (AR) are traditionally mired in manual work and don’t get much attention when it comes to technology investment.
+Back-office processes like accounts receivable are traditionally mired in manual work and don’t get much attention when it comes to technology investment.
 The same study we referenced above found 60% of C-level executives agree that their AR department hasn’t been prioritized as much as others for digitization.

 This critical business area finally seems to be getting its day in the sun, with nearly half (45%) of respondents stating they’ve implemented at least some form of accounts receivable automation.
 It’s worth noting, however, that most digitization efforts in AR departments have focused primarily on automating behind-the-scenes processes like payment acceptance and invoice delivery.

-Often AR automation solutions overlook the fact that accounts receivable is an extension of customer service.
+But automation alone isn’t a silver bullet for AR teams looking to reduce late payments and speed up cash flow.
+AR automation solutions overlook the fact that accounts receivable is an extension of customer service.
 There are few departments in a company that engage with customers as consistently as your AR staff does during the billing and payment process.

-Making your AR department more effective isn’t about using technology to take people out of the process.
-It’s about using technology to improve the way those people interact.
+Making your AR department more effective isn’t about using technology to take people out of the process; it’s about using technology to improve the way those people interact.

 What is the AR Disconnect?